ntop/nProbe/doc/src/cli_options.rst

       Dump metadata information into the specified file and quit.
 This option is useful when users want to know the type of each information element exported by nProbe so that (for instance) they can properly import into a database.

+:code:`--ntopng <option>`

+      You can use this option to instruct nProbe to send data towards ntopng using ZMQ (available on all platforms) or Kafka (available on selected platforms).
+      When ZMQ is used you can specy :code:`--ntopng zmq://<socket>:<port>` to deliver flows to ntopng connected to the specified ZMQ endpoint (see also the old option :code:`--zmq`).
+When more than one endpoint is defined, a hash function is used to evenly balance the flows among them.
+      Example: :code:`--ntopng zmq://*:5556` or :code:`--ntopng zmq://127.0.0.1:1234`

+      When Kafka is used the syntax is :code:`--ntopng kafka://<brokers>` so that you can deliver flows to ntopng connected to the specified Kafka broker in plaintext.
+Instead you can use :code:`--ntopng kafka-ssl://<brokers>` to deliver data in TLS/SSL.
+Kafka brokers are comma separated (if more than one is defined).
+      Examples: :code:`--ntopng kafka://192.168.1.2` or :code:`--ntopng kafka-ssl://192.168.1.2,172.16.24.12`.

 :code:`--zmq <socket>`

       Specify a socket (e.g., :code:`tcp://\*:5556`) that will be used to deliver flows to subscribers polling the socket.
 Up to 8 ZMQ endpoints can be specified by repeating the --zmq.
 When more than one endpoint is specified, nProbe uses an hash function to evenly balance flows among all the defined endpoints.
+Please note that this option is an alias for :code:`--ntopng` and it might be removed in future versions.
 Example:

 .. code:: bash

    ./nprobe -i eth0 -n none --zmq tcp://\*:5556 --zmq tcp://\*:5557
    ./ntopng -i tcp://127.0.0.1:5556 -i tcp://127.0.0.1:5557 -i view: tcp://127.0.0.1:5556, tcp://127.0.0.1:5557

 :code:`--zmq-probe-mode`